 Are You the Target of a DOJ COVID-19 Fraud Investigation?
 Contact Us 24/7

 If the DOJ is targeting you or your company in a COVID-19 fraud investigation, our former DOJ prosecutors and agents can help.
+Our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.
 To get started with a complimentary case assessment, call 888-680-1745 or contact us online now.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.